bsc-life/neurodegenerative_diseases-cancer_comorbidities/INSTALL.md

 ## Apache setup

-Be sure next packages are installed:
+Be sure Apache2 is installed, and next modules are enabled:

 ```bash
 sudo a2enmod rewrite proxy proxy_http proxy_wstunnel
 sudo systemctl restart apache2
 ```

-Add next lines to your `/etc/apache2/sites-enabled/000-default.conf` file or similar, applying either the generic setup or the specific one.
+Add next lines to your virtual host setup file (`/etc/apache2/sites-enabled/000-default.conf` file or similar), applying either the generic setup or the specific one.

 ```apache